Anisotropic diffusion modeling of cosmic-ray lepton propagation: Results

-Both models reproduce the local lepton density near the Solar position, but at 15~GeV they show significant differences along the $x$ direction, particularly in the inter–arm regions and near the Galactic edges.
-Model~A yields a narrower and asymmetric profile, reflecting the preferential transport of CR leptons along the regular magnetic–field direction, which facilitates CR leakage.
+Both models reproduce the local lepton density near the Solar position, but at 15~GeV they show significant differences along the $x$ direction, particularly in the interarm regions and near the Galactic edges.
+Model~A yields a narrower and asymmetric profile, reflecting the preferential transport of CR leptons along the regular magnetic-field direction, which facilitates CR leakage.
 The vertical ($z$) profiles in the anisotropic Model~A are broader than in Model~B due to enhanced leakage into the Galactic halo.
 At 400~GeV, the anisotropic and isotropic profiles become more similar, reflecting the reduced lepton horizon and the increasing dominance of the source distribution over transport effects.
-Noticeable differences remain only in regions far from the sources—at large Galactocentric radii and above the disk—where anisotropic leakage continues to play a significant role.
+Significant differences persist only in regions far from the sources—at large Galactocentric radii and above the disk—where anisotropic leakage continues to play a significant role.

-\section{CONCLUSION}
+\section{Conclusion}

-We have presented a method for constructing a fully spatially dependent anisotropic diffusion tensor based on direct numerical integration of charged-particle trajectories in a realistic Galactic magnetic field, and for incorporating this tensor into a finite-difference transport scheme that explicitly accounts for spatial gradients of its components.
-This approach provides a self-consistent framework for modeling cosmic-ray propagation in which spatial variations of the diffusion tensor—arising from the local magnetic-field strength and orientation—affect the resulting lepton distribution.
+We have presented a method for constructing a fully spatially dependent anisotropic diffusion tensor based on direct numerical integration of charged-particle trajectories in a realistic Galactic magnetic field.
+We incorporate this tensor into a finite-difference transport scheme that explicitly accounts for spatial gradients of its components.
+This approach provides a self-consistent framework for modeling cosmic-ray propagation in which spatial variations of the diffusion tensor affect the resulting lepton distribution.

-We have shown that the observed local spectrum of cosmic-ray electrons and positrons can be reproduced within a diffusion framework operating in the early stages of the transition to the loss-dominated regime, at energies of several tens of GeV.
-In this regime, the spectrum can be matched without introducing multiple breaks either in the injection spectrum or in the energy dependence of the diffusion tensor.
-Under mixed-transport conditions, anisotropic diffusion produces a narrower spatial profile of cosmic-ray leptons due to preferential propagation along magnetic-field lines.
-In the loss-dominated regime, by contrast, the spatial distribution of sources becomes the primary factor shaping the observed lepton distribution, as energy losses restrict the distance from which cosmic-ray leptons can reach the observer.
+We have shown that the observed local spectrum of cosmic-ray electrons and positrons can be reproduced within a diffusion framework operating in the transition toward the loss-dominated regime, at energies of a few tens of GeV.
+In this regime the spectrum can be described without introducing multiple breaks either in the injection spectrum or in the energy dependence of the diffusion tensor.
+Under mixed transport conditions, anisotropic diffusion produces a narrower spatial distribution of cosmic-ray leptons due to preferential propagation along magnetic-field lines.
+In the loss-dominated regime, energy losses restrict the effective propagation distance of leptons, making the spatial distribution of sources an important factor shaping the observed spectrum.